Marquis de Choisy: After the battle

 Washington corresponded with him about captured horses after the battle.

 There was some controversy, about horses and lodging, and returning runaway slaves.

-He returned to France with the Comte de Rochambeau, from Annapolis, sailing in January, 1783.
+He returned to France with the Comte de Rochambeau, from Annapolis, sailing on January 11, 1783.

 He was presented the medal, Libertas Americana, by Benjamin Franklin.
 He was promoted to Maréchal de Camp (major general) on 5 December 1781, and commander of the Armee du Nord in 1791.
 He was awarded the Knight Grand Cross of the Order of Saint Louis.
 He was promoted to be Lieutenant General, 20 May 1791, and honorably retired on 4 February 1793.